Best Heart Rate Monitors for Running of 2024

 • The strap on the arm is not very comfortable

 Coros has taken steps to make its first optical heart rate monitor as accurate as possible.
-Firstly, it’s an arm strap designed to be worn on the upper arm, which is a better location than the forearm or the wrist.
-Secondly, the sensor uses five LED lights with four photodetectors, which is actually the same hardware used in Coros’ watches like the Apex 2 and Apex 2 Pro.
+First, it’s an arm strap designed for wear on the upper arm, which is a better location than the forearm or the wrist.
+Second, the sensor uses five LED lights with four photodetectors, which is actually the same hardware used in Coros’ watches like the Apex 2 and Apex 2 Pro.

 This heart rate monitor is compatible with all watch brands and can pair with up to three devices via Bluetooth.